mission = "Build bold, data-driven solutions for cities.";

 Throughout the hackathon, you’ll be supported by technical workshops and Q&A sessions designed to sharpen your skills and help you develop impactful, actionable solutions.
 Whether you’re a student team or a seasoned innovator, you’ll be part of a collaborative learning experience focused on real-world implementation.

-Finalists will have the opportunity to pitch their solutions during New York Climate Week 2025, either live on stage or virtually.
-Winning teams will receive seed funding to further develop and pilot their solutions, and will be paired with a city to explore implementation on the ground.
+Up to 10 finalists per theme will have the opportunity to pitch their solutions during New York Climate Week 2025, either live on stage or virtually.

-The AI x City Climate Action Hackathon 2025 is organized by the Global Covenant of Mayors for Climate and Energy (GCoM), Urban Transitions Mission (UTM), C40 Cities, ICLEI, Open Earth Foundation, and other leading organizations committed to advancing innovative, people-centered climate solutions.
+The AI x City Climate Action Hackathon 2025 is organized by the Global Covenant of Mayors for Climate and Energy (GCoM), Urban Transitions Mission (UTM), C40 Cities, ICLEI, Open Earth Foundation, Hack for Earth Foundation, University of Cambridge climaTRACES Lab and other leading organizations committed to advancing innovative, people-centered climate solutions.

 The hackathon is open to students, professionals, or a combination of both.